 When in doubt about proper disposal, talk to your pharmacist.

 The drug take-back program has been more successful than we could have ever imagined.
-We had over fifty pounds of medications dropped in the receptacle during the month of December.
+We had over fifty pounds of medications dropped in the receptacle during a single month.